sviperll/ozymandias/maven-profiledep-extension/README.md

 Modularization is achieved with two features provided by this extension:

  * support for dependencies between different profiles in maven build.
- * a way to activate profiles provided by parent pom from current pom.xml.
+ * a way to activate profiles provided by parent pom from current pom.

 This extension can be observed with maven-help-plugin.